 If the latter case is your only option, you need purification tablets to guard yourself from Giardia.
 These tablets usually alter the taste of the water, but it’s a small price to pay to stay healthy when road-tripping and hiking in Alaska.
 You can also add LifeStraw Go Water Filter Bottle to your Alaska road trip essentials.
 This reusable water bottle works similar to the purification tablets and filters bacteria and viruses from the water.

 The food can also be not readily available due to Alaska’s sporadic population.
 Therefore, make the food a part of your packing essentials for the Alaska road trip.
 Nut butter sandwiches, some snacks such as dry or raw fruits, celery sticks, nuts, seeds, and energy bars should suffice.
-On the days when you don’t want to be bothered with packing the food, throw in your backpack a few Good To-Go packages.
+On the days when you don’t want to be bothered with packing the food, throw a few Good To-Go packages in your backpack.

 3. Rain Gear

 Rain jacket or trench is one of a few essentials you need to enjoy your Alaska road trip to the fullest.
 Even if you plan to spend most of your days inside the car, you still risk to get wet during those short hikes to the nearest waterfalls and lakes.
 And nothing can spoil your road trip more than uncomfortable, wet clothes.